achau96/Data_Engineering_Zoom/3_data_warehouse/README.md

 When using Time unit or Ingestion Time - Daily, Hourly, Monthly or Yearly Number of partitions limit is 4000
 More at https://cloud.google.com/bigquery/docs/partitioned-tables

+## 3.2.1 - BigQuery Best Practices
+Cost reduction:
+- Avoid select *
+- Price queries before running
+- Use clustered or partitioned tables
+- Use streaming inserts with caution
+- Materialize query results in stages

+Query Performance:
+- Filter on partitioned columns
+- Denomalizing data
+- Use nested or repeated columns
+- Use external data sources appropriately
+- Don't use it, in case you want high query performance
+- Reduce data before using a JOIN
+- Do not treate WITH clauses as prepared statements
+- Avoid oversharding tables
+- Avoid javascript user-define functions

+## 3.2.2 - Internals of Big Query